FelixOnline/Core/README.md

 Core functionality for the Felix Online site.

+## Progress
+So far Article has almost complete coverage with Category, Image and Comment mostly covered.
+Still a lot of work to do!

 ## Tests

 * Run `composer install` to install all dependencies
-* Run `./vendor/bin/phpunit` in the root folder to run the tests
+* Run `./vendor/bin/phpunit tests` in the root folder to run the tests